ktuan89/sublimeplugins/README.md

 ### Grep

  1. `Command + Shift + t`: Grep for a text.
 Currently I use `git grep` as my codebase is quite big.
 You can change settings in `Grep.sublime-settings`
- 2. `Command + Shift + \`: If you are viewing grep result file, this shortcut brings you to the file under the cursor.
+ 2. `Command + Shift + \`: If you are viewing grep result file (result of the previous command), this shortcut brings you to the file under the cursor.
 It's actually the same shortcut with number 3 of `Git Integration`.
+If you are selecting multiple lines, it will open all files under selection.
  3. `Ctrl + Enter`: Perform a "quick grep".
 It uses the current word under the cursor without asking you again.
 It looks for the word preceeded by word `class|protocol|struct|etc` so it always look for definition of the word in codebase.
 If there is only one result, it brings you to the file immediately.
 Take a look at `quick_grep_format_str` option in `Grep.sublime-settings` to see how it works.

 ### Navigation